I Hate Being Alone: How To Be More Comfortable Spending Time By Yourself

 While spending time alone isn’t generally dangerous, being socially isolated can have serious impacts on mental and physical health.
 Studies show that social isolation can lead to a higher chance of early death, along with other conditions like depression, cognitive issues, and cardiovascular problems.

-How do I learn to enjoy being alone?
+How do I learn to enjoy being alone if I struggle with personality disorder?

-If you don’t currently enjoy spending time alone, know that you can learn to enjoy alone time with practice and patience.
+If you dislike spending time alone due to your personality disorder, know that you can learn to enjoy alone time with practice and patience.
 Just like learning a new skill, you may struggle in the beginning with feelings of discomfort or loneliness.
 But if you continue to spend time alone, getting to know yourself, engaging in hobbies you enjoy, and even practicing mindfulness, you will likely learn to enjoy time with yourself.

 Is autophobia a mental illness?